Do you bill insurance?

 As a service to our clients who have insurance, we are happy to assist in helping determine what your particular co-pay and deductible will be for either in-network or out-of-network benefits.
 We understand that trying to navigate the financial aspects of receiving treatment, including insurance benefits, can be difficult and confusing and we will do our best to help in any way we can with that process.
-You can either send us a message or give us a call at 503-281-4852 x 2 and we’ll check your insurance benefits for you.
+You can either fill out our therapist matching survey or give us a call at 503-281-4852 and we’ll check your insurance benefits for you.

 How much will my insurance cover?

 Well, it depends and unfortunately sometimes the way insurance plans are set up it isn’t all that easy to figure out.
 While insurance companies will not provide us with a guarenteed quote of how much they will cover, our billing staff will do their very best to work with your insurance company to get an estimate of what your out of pocket costs will be.
 To help you navigate the sometimes complicated insurance process, we’ve created an Insurance Guide (see below) explaining some of the insurance terms and how coverage works for therapy.
 While we are happy to communicate with your insurance company on your behalf, you may also wish to speak with your insurance company or your company’s HR department directly to learn the specifics of your policy.

 We understand that insurance and other financial difficulties can present barriers for people entering therapy.
 However, we hope that you will also consider what value you would place on your psychological and emotional health.
 If you knew that the work you would do in therapy could be a way for you to honor and improve those relationships, experiences, and activities that are most important to you, what would that be worth to you?

 Note: Your actual Total Standard Fee for a session will depend on which provider you are seeing and what services you are receiving (e.g., intake assessment, individual therapy, group therapy, etc.).